 Posted on: Sunday, 15 February 2009, 15:05 CST

-Temperature is an important factor in the spread of malaria and other mosquito-borne diseases, but researchers
+Temperature is an important factor in the spread of malaria and other mosquito-borne diseases, but researchers who

-affect daily temperature variations, which can have a more pronounced effect on parasite development,
+daily temperature variations, which can have a more pronounced effect on parasite development, according to a Penn

-"We need higher resolution environmental and biological data to understand how climate change will affect the
+"We need higher resolution environmental and biological data to understand how climate change will affect the spread

-temperature from the point of view of the mosquito."
+the point of view of the mosquito."

 Female Anopheles mosquitoes spread malaria by biting infected humans and ingesting the malaria parasites along with

 the blood they need to reproduce other mosquitoes.
 In the mosquito's gut, the parasites are implanted in the gut wall

 where they develop into cyst-like structures and multiply.
-Once mature, the cysts burst releasing
+Once mature, the cysts burst releasing thousands of

-human, the parasites enter the human along with mosquito saliva.
+enter the human along with mosquito saliva.
 Except through blood transfusions, humans cannot directly spread malaria

 to other humans.